vihaan211005/icuas-25-kessoku/README.md

 More info about Crazyswarm2 is described in [here](https://imrclab.github.io/crazyswarm2/).

-## Bonus section
 The provided Docker image comes with a few preinstalled tools and configs which may simplify your life.
 **Tmuxinator** is a tool that allows you to start a tmux session with a complex layout and automatically run commands by configuring a simple yaml configuration file.
 Tmux is a terminal multiplexer - it can run multiple terminal windows inside a single window.
 This approach is simpler than having to do `docker exec` every time you need a new terminal.
 You can move between terminal panes by holding down `Ctrl` key and navigating with arrow keys.
 Switching between tabs is done with `Shift` and arrow keys.
 If you have a lot of open panes and tabs in your tmux, you can simply kill everything and exit by pressing `Ctrl+b` and then `k`.
 Here are some links: [Tmuxinator](https://github.com/tmuxinator/tmuxinator), [Getting starded with Tmux](https://linuxize.com/post/getting-started-with-tmux/), [Tmux Cheat Sheet](https://tmuxcheatsheet.com/)

-**Ranger** is a command-line file browser for Linux.
-While inside the Docker container, you can run the default file browser `nautilus` with a graphical interface, but it is often easier and quicker to view the files directly in the terminal window.
-You can start ranger with the command `ra`.
-Moving up and down the folders is done with arrow keys and you can exit with a `q`.
-When you exit, the working directory in your terminal will be set to the last directory you opened while in Ranger.

-**Htop** is a better version of `top` - command line interface task manager.
-Start it with the command `htop` and exit with `q`.

-**Mcap** is a format to bag data in ROS2, it is added in this dockerfile and you can use it to store data from runs.
-Check [this link] (https://mcap.dev/guides/getting-started/ros-2).

-**VS Code** - If you normally use VS Code as your IDE, you can install [Dev Containers](https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container) extension which will allow you to continue using it inside the container.
-Simply start the container in your terminal (`docker start -i mrs_project`) and then attach to it from the VS code (open action tray with `Ctrl+Shift+P` and select `Dev Containers: Attach to Running Container`).

-**Foxglove** - this is a data visualization tool.
-You can download it on your laptop [here](https://foxglove.dev/download) After the download you can start it from the Apps, there will be purple icon.
-You can visualize data or plot raw messages live, as you are flying (There is already rosbridge_websocker launched.).
-Checkout this [link](https://docs.foxglove.dev/docs/connecting-to-data/frameworks/ros2#rosbridge).
-Additionally you can record bags using mcap or any other tool, transfer the bag on your laptop and open it with foxglove.